gfickel/alpr/README.md

 You must pass the MaskOCR binary model and its respective configuration file.

+# Dev Notes

 ## Alternative ideas that did not pan out

 I tried to make a full end-to-end network, with both a detection, keypoint extractor and OCR within the same network.
-The OCR was a simple CRNN network, and I was reusing the same backbone and neck to extract the license plate features.
+The OCR subnetwork was a CRNN, and I was reusing the same backbone and neck to extract the license plate features.
 Ideally this should reuse the same network weights (smaller end model), and act as a regularization, since the same backbone must do several different tasks at the same time.

 It did not work that well.
 Both because CRNN is far from the current state of the art and because it is a tricky network to train.
 In the past I used to do curricular learning (i.e. start with the easiest examples and then train with the harder ones), but it was a little trickier this time.
 And since I was not in the mood to change the detection framework to use ViT, I decided to let go of this idea.